 The Remuneration Committee reviews NED remuneration annually against comparable companies.
-The Board also considers advice from external advisors when undertaking the review process.
+At times, the Board also considers advice from external advisors when undertaking the review process.

 NED fees consist of base fees and committee fees.
 The chair of the Board attends all committee meetings but does not receive any additional committee fees in addition to base fees.